AaronSong321/CodeSamples/sample2_tdgame_cppue/readme.md

 # Sample 2 Readme

+Author: Song Jian

+Code Creation Time: October 2019 - November 2019

 This code sample is written in C++ based on Unreal Editor (Version 4.22).

 This is a basic tower-defense game with several elements including enemies, turrets, bullets, and enemy debuffs.
 Due to brevity constriction, only two classes are shown here, including **ATower** and **AEnemy**.
 The whole project includes main classes, structs, or enums:

 - **ABase** describes the basement of a tower-defense game.